HTV04/GRRLIB/README.md

 libpngu can be compiled and installed using the [instructions from the original GRRLIB repo](https://github.com/GRRLIB/GRRLIB#installing-grrlib).

-The easy way is to install GRRLIB and all the required libraries in a single command:
+The easy way is to install GRRLIB-mod and all the required libraries in a single command:
 ```bash
   c:
   cd \grr\src